 Dean Grosovsky’s first faculty appointment was in the Department of Biology at York University in Toronto, Ontario.
 He earned his A.B. in biology from Boston University, and his M.S. and Sc.D. in physiology (cancer biology) from Harvard University, where he held NRSA pre-doctoral and post-doctoral fellowships.

 Are you curious, ambitious, reflective, and independent-minded?
-UMass Boston’s Honors Program might be right for you.
+UMass Boston's Honors College might be the perfect complement to your major.
 Read More

 Have you been admitted as an undergraduate to UMass Boston?
 Be sure to join us for Beacon Beginnings this summer.
 Read More